Compare two cars

 Verdict

 Ford is apparently more reliable, not too much, but just enough.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, Mustang Mach-E offers significantly better overall protection, taking the lead here.
 From there things take a different direction, with Tesla being considerably quicker, thus putting more smile on driver's face.
 Model Y offers somewhat better range.
 No mistake, whatever you decide here, but I'd still go for the Ford.
 Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
 Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
-In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser, out of 12.000+ vehicles we currently have in our database.
+I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser, among more than 12.000 different ones in our database.

 Follow us